 Here are some of our favourite loving books for babies:

 4. Learning How Books Work

-If you still need some books suggestions, here are three more we love:
+If you still need some book suggestions, here are three more we love:

 You can find all of these and more through our website at tnrl.ca.
-We have over 1800 board books in our collection, which means if you read a different board book to your child every day, you could read for almost five years without repeating a book!
+We have over 1800 board books in our collection.
+If you read a different board book to your child every day, you could read for almost five years without repeating a book!